sahkar/agentic-rag/README.md

 ## Generating results
 For this project, most of our results were obtained by running either the LlamaIndex RAG implementation or our own native GraphRAG pipeline and comparing outputs.
 The instructions for running either of those RAG systems is above.
-If you want to determine graph statistics for a file
+If you want to determine graph statistics for a specific graph, run the script below:

 ```
 python3 ./print_graph_stats.py <graphml-file-path>